top of page

 The adjective 'providential' has its etymological roots in the word 'providence,' which comes from the Latin 'providentia.'
 'Providentia' is formed from 'pro,' meaning 'for' or 'in advance,' and 'videre,' meaning 'to see' or 'to foresee.'
 Thus, the etymology of 'providential' reflects the idea of something being influenced or guided by divine or higher power in a manner that demonstrates foresight or divine intervention.
 It suggests that events or circumstances described as providential are seen as having been arranged or foreseen by a higher authority, often interpreted as a sign of divine assistance or intervention in human affairs.
 The word emphasizes the belief that certain occurrences are part of a greater plan or purpose, beyond mere coincidence or chance.

-Quiz: Find the meaning of the adjective providential:
+Find the correct meaning of the adjective providential:

 Try Again!